nold2/smart_calculator/README.md

 1. The `main` interface
 2. The `Validator`, to validate the inputs
 3. The `Tokenizer`, to transform validated inputs into list of tokens
-4. The `Calculator`, to calculate list of tokens
+4. The `Calculator`, to calculate tokenize equation into digit
 5. The `Command`, to call the built in commands from inputs
 6. The `Exception`, to represent custom errors
 7. The `Variable` to represent a variable